mewna/g/README.md

 ## TODO

-- Some sort of standard for external cache workers
 - Option for member chunking
 - Detect a `^C` of `mix run --no-halt`?
 - Protect against the case of a 0-shard node